BLOCKvIO/web-face-sdk/README.md

 #### Fetching a vAtom's children

-You are able to fetch the children a vAtom by providing it's id.
+You are able to fetch the children of a vAtom by providing it's id.
 Currently this is restricted to only the backing vAtom.
 >Providing an id that is not the backing vAtom will cause an error to be thrown.

 ```